 Unlimited Joint Liability Company

-An Unlimited Joint Liability Company is a company of at least two persons who bear unlimited mutual liability of the company.
+An Unlimited Joint Liability Company is a company of at least two persons who bear unlimited mutual liability for the company.
 The company is founded by a founding contract of two or more domestic/foreign legal entities.
 Every member has the right and obligation to manage the company.
 The company has no statute and no management bodies because members manage the company directly, including representation of the company.

 Limited Liability Company